jay-johnson/spylunking/docs/source/index.rst

 Get the Test Splunk Logs using the Command Line Tool
 ----------------------------------------------------

-The command line tool called ``spy`` is included with the pip on install.
+The command line tool called ``sp`` is included with the pip on install.
 When you run it, it will return the most recent logs from the index (``antinex`` by default) and print them to stdout.

 ::

-    spy - INFO - creating client user=trex address=localhost:8089 login=localhost:8089
+    sp - INFO - creating client user=trex address=localhost:8089 login=localhost:8089
-    spy - INFO - connecting trex@localhost:8089
+    sp - INFO - connecting trex@localhost:8089
-    spy - ERROR - {
+    sp - ERROR - {
         "asctime": "2018-06-21 16:53:25,509",
         "custom_key": "custom value",
         "exc": null,